WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - you can specify the **UpdateReplacePolicy** to **ensure that no accidental deletions of the resources happen when CF changes**

-##### Change Set

-- proposed change for a specific stack.
-Others can be notified by SNS that such change set was setup.

-- it clearly lists the changes that are to be executed (also shows update behavior) when change set is executed.

-- you can either `execute` or `delete` it.

-- you can have granular permissions - junior members proposing changes , senior members deleting / executing them.

 #### CloudFormation Stack Set

 - allows you to **easly deploy stacks to multiple places at once**